 Due to the relatively small amount of memory available, NFC tags are usually “encoded” to a URL or other text record.
 The NFC Data Exchange Format (NDEF) standard defines how this text is formatted to ensure interoperability between NFC chips and the devices scanning them.

 From a user standpoint NFC works like magic.
-To interact a user simply brings their phone within range of an NFC tag, and is instantly presented with the corresponding content.
+To interact, a user simply brings their phone within range of an NFC tag, and is instantly presented with the corresponding content.
 It is also a ubiquitous technology, working across devices from iPhone to Android.

 The iPhone has had NFC capabilities since 2014 with the release of the iPhone 6.
 Initially NFC was made exclusive to Apple Pay.
 In-app NFC read capabilities were later introduced in 2017 with iOS 11.
 Users with an iPhone 7 and newer can read NFC with an app like Decode. iPhone XS, XS Max, and XR, released in 2018, have the ability to read NFC from the home screen without the need of a 3rd party app.
+As of fall 2019 Apple unlocked the ability for the iPhone 7 and newer to write NFC tags with an associated app.
+The latest iPhone 11, 11 Pro and 11 Pro Max all support NFC reading without the need for a 3rd party app and the ability to write NFC tags with a 3rd party app.

 To learn more about Apple's approach to NFC support, check out iPhone NFC Compatibility.